 I’ve started messing around with custom websites based on WordPress lately, since it offers a very flexible platform with lots of functionality while still allowing you to customize the final result to your heart’s content.
-Really, the only real issues with this approach is that 1) we are talking about PHP which happens to not be my platform of choice (but I can swallow my pride and develop on it anyway) and 2) WordPress’s performance issues that can be easily solved with a caching plugin.
+Really, the only real issues with this approach is that 1) we are talking about PHP which happens to not be my platform of choice and 2) WordPress’s performance issues that can be easily solved with a caching plugin.

 So, I’ve created a nice custom layout from scratch.
-Tested it on all major browsers on which it worked perfectly (except from IE 6 and 7, but I can ignore these at this stage).
+Tested it on all major browsers on which it worked perfectly (except from IE 6 and 7.
+Of course).
 Then I went on to implement specific functionality from WordPress on the layout.
 The drill is quite simple.
 You seperate the HTML into template files.
 In this case I had created 3 of them, header.php with the doctype, head tag and header declaration, footer.php with the site’s footer and all closing tags, and index.php with the main content of the page.
 You render the header by using WordPress’s get_header() method and get_footer() for the footer.

 As if that weren’t enough, double clicking on that white space on Firefox and then viewing the “selection source” would produce a quite different html source, specifically moving all declarations that belong to a <head> tag into the <body> tag.
-Chaos, chaos I tells ya!
+Chaos!

 Then, I moved the contents of header.php back to index.php and removed the call to the get_header() method.
 Whadayaknow, it worked perfectly again.
 Feeling adventurous, I added the call to the get_header() method again in the index.php file but with the header file empty.
 Oh boy, chaos once again.